-Work to upgrade Paris Road (Louisiana 47) to Interstate 510 commenced in 1985.
-The 2.7-mile project cost $82-million project and was constructed in several phases.
+Work to upgrade Paris Road (LA 47) to Interstate 510 commenced in 1985.
+The 2.7 mile long project cost $82 million and was constructed in several phases.
 The northbound lanes of the freeway were completed in October 1992.
 A ribbon cutting ceremony took place ahead of the southbound lane opening on November 13, 1992.2

-Planning for Interstate 510 began in 1970 as a replacement for the congested two-lane Paris Road.
-AASHTO approved the future Interstate on July 6, 1977.
-Environmentalist protests however delayed work, with the environmental impact statement (EIS) not completed until 1981.
-The first aspect of work focused on widening of the northern approach of the Paris Road bridge.
-Next a four-lane surface road between the bridge and I-10 was built so that crews could dismantle existing Paris Road and commence construction on the new freeway.
-Work also focused on building of a four lane frontage road and new roadway linking I-510 with Almonaster Road.3
+Planning for Interstate 510 began in 1970 as a replacement for the congested, two lane Paris Road.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the future Interstate on July 6, 1977.
+Environmentalist protests however delayed work, with the Environmental Impact Statement (EIS) not completed until 1981.
+Initial work focused on widening of the northern approach of the Paris Road bridge.
+Next a four lane at-grade road between the bridge and I-10 was built so that crews could dismantle existing Paris Road and commence construction on the new freeway.
+Work also focused on building a four lane frontage road and new roadway linking I-510 with Almonaster Road.3

-Extensions of Dwyer Road and Lake Forest Boulevard coincided with construction of the freeway mainline as the second to last phase of road work.
-This led to completion of Interstate 510 between Dwyer and Almonaster Roads and the construction of the U.S. 90 (Chef Menteur Highway) interchange.
-It was hoped that I-510 would spur work on the Florida Avenue freeway project to better join St. Bernard Parish with New Orleans.3
+Extensions of Dwyer Road and Lake Forest Boulevard coincided with construction of the freeway mainline during the penultimate phase of road work.
+This resulted in the completion of Interstate 510 between Dwyer and Almonaster Roads and the construction of the U.S. 90 (Chef Menteur Highway) interchange.
+It was hoped that I-510 would work in tandem with the Florida Avenue freeway project to better join St. Bernard Parish with New Orleans.3

 Cancelled Interstate 410

-Interstate 510 and 310 in St. Charles Parish were previously incorporated into the proposed greater Interstate 410 outer belt for the New Orleans metropolitan area.
-This alignment appeared on official Louisiana state maps in the mid-1960s.
-The Interstate 410 plan was deferred and eventually reemerged as a megaproject included in the Louisiana Statewide Transportation Plan Update under the same project that would expand the Chalmette Bridge (LSTP-029).1
+I-510 and I-310 in St. Charles Parish were previously incorporated into the proposed Interstate 410 outer belt for the New Orleans metropolitan area.
+This alignment appeared on official Louisiana state maps in the mid 1960s.
+The plan for I-410 was deferred and eventually reemerged as a megaproject included in the Louisiana Statewide Transportation Plan Update under the same project that would expand the Chalmette Bridge (LSTP-029).1

-The outer belt connection was envisioned along with proposed freeways along Florida Avenue northeast of Downtown New Orleans and the Louisiana 3139 / Earhart Expressway Extension west to the New Orleans International Airport (MSY).
-The Florida Avenue freeway would have connected to I-10 and I-610 near their eastern meeting and continue east to Interstate 510.
-The extension of Interstate 510 would resurrect the old I-410 proposal and provide a third freeway connection to the west.
+The outer belt connection was envisioned along with proposed freeways along Florida Avenue northeast of Downtown New Orleans and the LA 3139 / Earhart Expressway Extension west to the New Orleans International Airport (MSY).
+The Florida Avenue freeway would have connected to I-10 and I-610 where they converge to the east and continue to Interstate 510.
+Providing a third freeway connection to the west in New Orleans, the extension of I-510 followed a portion of the previous I-410 proposal.
 Despite the inclusion in the Statewide Transportation Plan Update,1 plans for this freeway did not advance.